 Big Top Location

-The Grand Chapiteau is a massive blue and yellow big-top-style structure that seats over 2,500 people.
-It has four castle-like points supported by masts and all seats are comfortably cushioned with backs.
+The Grand Chapiteau is a massive big-top-style structure with castle-like points supported by masts and all seats are comfortably cushioned with backs (or at least that’s been the case in past years).
 The venue itself is a spectacle to be seen!

-Tickets to Kurios in Vancouver start at $49 but go up to $140, or as much as around $300 or so for VIP seats at premium times.
+General admission tickets to Luzia in 2019 started at $54 or so but went up to around $140, or as much as $300 or more for VIP seats at premium times.

-- Children’s rates apply to folk ages 12 and under.
+- Children’s rates applied to folk ages 12 and under.

-- Family Packs are where families purchasing 3 or more tickets get an extra 20% off.
+- Family Packs were where families purchasing 3 or more tickets could get a discount.

-- lnfants under 2 years of age are free, provided that they share the same seat as a parent.
+- lnfants under 2 years of age were free, provided that they shared the same seat as a parent.

-- Student rates apply to people ages 13 and older and attending a public school, college or university and in possession of valid student ID.
+- Student rates applied to people ages 13 and older and attending a public school, college or university and in possession of valid student ID.

-- Audience members age 65+ qualify for the seniors’ rate.
+- Audience members age 65+ qualifted for the seniors’ rate.

-- Military discounts apply to individuals with valid military identification.
+- Military discounts applied to individuals with valid military identification.

-NOTE: Student, senior and military discounts are only available during non-peak periods including most weekends.
+NOTE: Student, senior and military discounts were only available during non-peak periods including most weekends.

-VIP packages include premium seats with the best views of the stage, a cocktail reception with open bar and appetizer both before the performance and at the intermission, a complimentary program and a small gift.
-VIP attendees also get free parking and access to an extra-nice restroom and special VIP areas.
+VIP packages included premium seats with the best views of the stage, a cocktail reception with open bar and appetizer both before the performance and at the intermission, a complimentary program and a small gift.
+VIP attendees also got free parking and access to an extra-nice restroom and special VIP areas.

-Cirque du Soleil tickets work on a “demand-based pricing policy” where the cost for the same seat on the same day can fluctuate over time.
-The higher the demand for seats in specific locations and on specific dates, the more the ticket will likely cost.
+In some years Cirque du Soleil tickets work on a “demand-based pricing policy” where the cost for the same seat on the same day can fluctuate over time.
+With this system, the higher the demand for seats in specific locations and on specific dates, the more the ticket will likely cost.

 According to their website, Cirque du Soleil says “the earlier you buy the better the prices will be, and the better the choice of seats.”
 The better pricing promise assumes that shows will eventually sell out and that empty seats won’t become discounted at the last minute of course, but that rarely if ever happens.

-In the show there are all kinds of innovative circus and acrobatic elements including an aerial cycle ride, gymnastic contortions, chair balancing, trapeze tricks, trampoline jumping and human-pyramid building.
+In the show there were all kinds of innovative circus and acrobatic elements including hoop diving on treadmills, gymnastic contortions, juggling, trapeze tricks, hand-balancing and a 360 degree swing.
+There are also water elements integrated into some acts.

-Below is other information that’s good to know about Cirque du Soleil’s Vancouver production in 2017.
+Below is other information that’s good to know about Cirque du Soleil’s productions in Vancouver.

 - The venue is heated.